influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/_index.md

 - Rainfall measurements
 - Stock prices

-This multi-part tutorial walks you through writing time series data to your dedicated InfluxDB Cloud cluster, querying, and then visualizing that data.
+This multi-part tutorial walks you through writing time series data to {{% product-name %}}, querying, and then visualizing that data.

 ## Key concepts before you get started